-Behavioural matters: the staff member who initiated the sanction, Mrs Allen (Deputy Head)
+Behavioural matters: the staff member who initiated the sanction

-Financial/Administration matters: Mrs Williams (Office Manager)/Mrs Chilton (Finance Officer)
+Financial/Administration matters: Office Manager or Finance Officer

 Complaint about a staff member's conduct: direct approach to the staff member themselves.
-Where this does not resolve the situation, Mrs Allen or Mrs Payne should be approached.
+Where this does not resolve the situation, their line manager should be approached.